Density estimation using the perceptron: Density Estimation

 The result for $\cal G = \cal P_G$ follows analogously.
-Define the function $r(x) = x \sqrt{\gamma(2-\gamma)} / \log(3+1/x)^{\frac{2d+\gamma}{4}}$.
-One can check by direct calculation that $r$ is strictly increasing and convex on $\R_+$.
+Define $r(x) = x \cdot \log\left(3+1/x\right)^{-t}$ where $t = \frac{2d+\gamma}{4}>0$.
+By direct calculation, one can check that $r$ is strictly increasing and convex on $\R_+$.
 As a consequence, its inverse $r^{-1}$ is strictly increasing and concave.
 Let $C_2$ be a $d$-dependent finite constant which we relabel repeatedly.
-Using \Cref{prop:d_a comparison} and Jensen's inequality we obtain the chain of inequalities
+Similarly to the case of smooth distributions covered above, we obtain the chain of inequalities as follows:

 The conclusion follows by \Cref{lem:log inverse}. \end{proof}